-To our knowledge, this work provides the first theoretical set-up of \emph{global sensitivity} analysis in Bayesian nonparametric non-dominated models, in the sense that it studies the performance of the model of interest with respect to any choice of prior.
-Previous studies on sensitivity usually consisted in varying the parameters of BNP priors or taking functional perurbations \cite{Nieto-BarajasPruenster2009} and providing empirical comparisons between the posteriors.
+\emph{Sensitivity analysis and robustness.} To our knowledge, this work provides the first theoretical setup of \emph{global sensitivity} analysis in Bayesian nonparametric non-dominated models, in the sense that it studies the performance of the model of interest with respect to any choice of prior.
+Previous studies on sensitivity for BNP models usually consist in varying the parameters of the priors or taking functional perturbations \citep{Nieto-BarajasPruenster2009} and providing empirical comparisons between the posteriors.
 In a dominated setting, more classical distances between (posterior) densities can be considered, as in \citet{SahaKurtek2019}.
-A recent work of \citet{Giordano2022} focuses on \emph{local sensitivity}, which studies robustness with respect to small perturbation of the prior through differential approximations \cite{Gustafson1996} and can be very useful when posterior distributions are not known in closed form.
-Since local sensitivity focuses on small perturbations, a `good' impact is always a small impact.
-On the contrary, our framework does not limit to small perturbations, and thus a big impact of the prior can also be regarded as a benign sign of flexibility of the model.
-Though our statistical analysis focuses on the latter aspect, our results may be easily read or adapted to treat robustness as well.
+A recent work of \citet{Giordano2022} focuses on \emph{local sensitivity}, which studies robustness with respect to small perturbation of the prior through differential approximations \citep{Gustafson1996} and can be very useful when posterior distributions are not known in closed form.
+Since local sensitivity focuses on small perturbations, a good impact is always a small impact.
+On the contrary, our framework does not limit itself to small perturbations, and thus a big impact of the prior can also be regarded as a benign sign of flexibility of the model.
+Although our statistical analysis focuses on the latter aspect, our results may be read or adapted to treat robustness as well.

-{\em Structure of the paper.} In Section~\ref{sec:identifiability} we establish the class of CRMs that are identifiable for model~\eqref{eq:model} with respect to normalization and introduces the notion of scaled CRM, with some reference examples.
-Section~\ref{sec:OT} defines the OT distance between scaled CRMs, providing some intuition and key properties, which are then used to quantify the comparison between gamma and generalized gamma CRMs.
-Section~\ref{sec:impact} develops the ground to assess the impact of the prior in Bayesian nonparametrics.
-First, in Section~\ref{sec:cox_crm}, identifiability and OT are treated for a larger class of random measures, Cox CRMs, which naturally appear in the posterior characterization of CRMs.
-Then, in Section~\ref{sec:dp} we discuss the impact of the parameters of the Dirichlet process, whereas in Section~\ref{sec:gengamma} we shed light on the role of the discount parameter of the generalized gamma CRM.
-All proofs are deferred to Section~\ref{sec:proofs}.